Growth rates of permutation classes: from countable to uncountable: The Phase Transition to Uncountably Many Growth Rates

 \begin{proposition} The class $\C$ is atomic if and only if it satisfies the joint embedding property.\footnote{Fra{\"{\i}}ss{\'e}~\cite{fraisse:sur-lextension-:} (see also Hodges~{\cite[Section 7.1]{hodges:model-theory:}}), working in the more general context of relational structures, established another necessary and sufficient condition for atomicity: a class is atomic if and only if it is an age.
 In the permutation case, an \emph{age} is a class of the form $\Sub(f\st A\to B)$ for a bijection $f$ between linearly ordered sets $A$ and $B$.} \end{proposition} \begin{proof} Suppose that $\C=\D\cup\E$ for proper subclasses $\D,\E\subsetneq\C$.
 We must have $\D\neq\E$, so there are permutations $\sigma\in\D\setminus\E$ and $\tau\in\E\setminus\D$.
 Clearly no permutation in $\C$ can contain both $\sigma$ and $\tau$, as then it would lie in neither $\D$ nor $\E$.
 In the other direction, if there are permutations $\sigma,\tau\in\C$ such that no permutation in $\C$ contains both then $\C$ is the union of its proper subclasses $\C\cap\Av(\sigma)$ and $\C\cap\Av(\tau)$. \end{proof}

-Our interest in atomicity lies in the following (folklore) result, and more so in the result we derive from it.
+Our interest in atomicity lies in the following (folklore) result, and even more so in the result we derive from it.

-\begin{proposition} Every well quasi-ordered permutation class can be expressed as a finite union of atomic classes. \end{proposition} \begin{proof} Consider the binary tree whose root is the well quasi-ordered class $\C$ and in which the children of a non-atomic class $\D$ are two proper subclasses $\D^{(1)},\D^{(2)}\subsetneq\D$ such that $\D=\D^{(1)}\cup\D^{(2)}$.
-Because $\C$ is well quasi-ordered its subclasses satisfy the descending chain condition (Proposition~\ref{prop-wqo-subclasses-dcc}), so this tree contains no infinite paths and thus is finite by K\"onig's Lemma; its leaves are the desired atomic classes. \end{proof}
+\begin{proposition} Every well-quasi-ordered permutation class can be expressed as a finite union of atomic classes. \end{proposition} \begin{proof} Consider the binary tree whose root is the well-quasi-ordered class $\C$ and in which the children of a non-atomic class $\D$ are two proper subclasses $\D^{(1)},\D^{(2)}\subsetneq\D$ such that $\D=\D^{(1)}\cup\D^{(2)}$.
+Because $\C$ is well-quasi-ordered its subclasses satisfy the descending chain condition (Proposition~\ref{prop-wqo-subclasses-dcc}), so this tree contains no infinite paths and thus is finite by K\"onig's Lemma; its leaves are the desired atomic classes. \end{proof}